pyroll/ToM-Skills-Editor/README.md

 Create a folder named something like '~mod' in Trials of Mana's steam directory if you haven't already.
 Place **ToM_Skills_Edit_P.pak** in that folder and you should be good to go.

 ### Oddities/Notes:
+- I need to tweak things before I can have each class for each character nicely displayed in the app (instead of just saying Class 1A...etc.).
+In the meantime if you're unsure of exactly what class to change, I recommend just changing the stat value for each 'level' class you want.
+For example: If you want to unlock a skill early for Hawkeye's Rogue class, just change the stat value for every 'Class 3' (Class 3A, 3B, etc.).
 - Setting a stat boost such as 'Luck +10' to a link ability will have a strange visual effect and doesn't seem to actually apply to status boost to each character.
 So avoid doing this if possible.
 - Some skills are unable to be converted to a link ability (the ability to change the link status is disabled in the skills editor).
 The game wasn't nice enough to provide a unique id that I need in the game files for some skills, so they need to be left as is.
 - In some limited testing on a maxed out ng+ save file, edited skills didn't show in the skills list.
 Perhaps it doesn't update if a character's stat in fully upgraded?

 ### Future Plans: